Attic

 Attics are found in many different shapes and sizes.
-They also have many uses: in residential buildings, attics are either small unusable spaces filled with insulation, either spaces with storage/HVAC equipment.
-Some commercial buildings also have attics under their pitched roof- these ones are usually used for storage, as a mechanical floor, or as a roof access space.
-Some attics in commercial buildings contain electric circuits and wires for lighted signs on the building’s walls.
+They also have many uses: In residential buildings, they are either small unusable spaces filled with insulation, or spaces with storage or HVAC equipment.
+Some commercial buildings also have attics under pitched roofs that are usually used for storage, mechanical equipment, or for roof access.

 Etymology

 The word "attic" is derived from the Attica region of Greece and comes from Attic style architecture.
 The term referred to "a low decorative façade above the main story of a building" and, as used in the phrase "attic order", had originally indicated a small decorative column above a building's main façade.